Nethanialtan/myGithubActions/README.md

 # Simple CI/CD Project
-One of the new business, TDZ Inc., 3 website specialists and 2 developers utilized offer highlight offer and update their venture.
-Issue: works were wild and holding up time was squandered.
-DevOps, a superior method to builds an association's capacity to convey applications and administrations at high speed: advancing and further developing items at a quicker speed than associations utilizing customary programming advancement and framework the board measures.
-A Simple CICD made significant level to prescribe to them.
+TDZ Inc., production team used share point to share and update their project.
+Issue:  works were uncontrollable and waiting time was wasted.
+DevOps,  a better way to increases an organization's ability to deliver applications and services at high velocity.
+A simple CICD created high level to share with them.

 ![devOps](devOps.png)